profe-pep/single-page-app-vanilla-js/README.md

 ## Notes

 ### Background

 This repo is forked from [dcode-youtube/single-page-app-vanilla-js](https://github.com/dcode-youtube/single-page-app-vanilla-js).
 I discovered it through this [dev.to post](https://dev.to/dcodeyt/building-a-single-page-app-without-frameworks-hl9).
-I like the idea of building a SPA from scratch and thought the JS and CSS might come in useful sometime.
+I liked the idea of building a SPA from scratch and thought the JS and CSS might come in useful sometime.

-Regarding my contributions on my fork, I improved the posts section, changed up the routing so app can run on a project subpath on GitHub Pages and added to the docs.
+Regarding my contributions on my fork, I improved the posts section, added to the docs and changed up the routing so app can run on a project subpath on GitHub Pages.
+This last part involved moving all content to the project root or `static` directory and using the project name as prefix in all URLs, to match what GH Pages will do expect (e.g. `/posts` needs to be `/single-page-app-vanilla-js/posts`).

 ### Project name